-The Company measures its deferred tax liabilities (assets) using the tax rates and laws that have been enacted or substantively enacted by the reporting date.
+The Company measures its deferred tax liabilities (assets) using the tax rates and laws that have been enacted or substantively enacted by the end of the reporting period.
 When different tax rates apply to different levels of taxable profit, the Company measures deferred tax expense (income) and related deferred tax liabilities (assets) using the average enacted or substantively enacted rates that it expects to be applicable to the taxable profit (loss) of the periods in which it expects the deferred tax asset to be realized or the deferred tax liability to be settled.